htrgouvea/nipe/README.md

 ### Summary

 The Tor project allows users to surf the Internet, chat and send instant messages anonymously through its own mechanism.
 It is used by a wide variety of people, companies and organizations, both for lawful activities and for other illicit purposes.
-Tor is already gone and is used for example by criminal companies, hacking groups, intelligence agencies and even ordinary users who care about privacy in the digital world.
+Tor has been largely used by intelligence agencies, hacking groups, criminal activities and even ordinary users who care about their privacy in the digital world.

-Nipe is a engine, developed in Perl, that aims to make the Tor network your default network gateway.
-Through Nipe, we can directly route traffic from our computer to the Tor network through which you can surf the Internet having a more formidable stance on privacy and anonymity in cyberspace.
+Nipe is an engine, developed in Perl, that aims on making the Tor network your default network gateway.
+Through Nipe, we can route the traffic from your machine to the Internet through Tor network, so you can surf the Internet having a more formidable stance on privacy and anonymity in cyberspace.

-Currently, only IPv4 is supported by Nipe, but we are working on a solution to add IPv6 support.
-Also, only traffic other than DNS requests destined for local and/or loopback addresses is not trafficked through the Tor.
+Currently, only IPv4 is supported by Nipe, but we are working on a solution that adds IPv6 support.
+Also, only traffic other than DNS requests destined for local and/or loopback addresses is not trafficked through Tor.
 All non-local UDP/ICMP traffic is also blocked by the Tor project.

 ---